gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 #### Access control

-This section describes how users will configure the minimum required access levels for Teleport services depending on cluster authentication and authorization modes.
+This section describes how users will configure the minimum required access levels for Teleport services depending on cluster authentication and authorization mode.
 A more detailed description is outside the scope of this section but is satisfied by the sections that follow.

 Teleport will provide a simple CLI program to simplify the AKS Auto-Discovery setup.